grusite/hackthatstartup-Equipo_4_Grupal/README.md

 ### Testing

-As I hadn't time to create jest testing, I tested it with Postman
+I started doing jest testing but I couldn't finished so I tested it with Postman